Niantangliu/Deep-learning-crop-mapping/README.md

 # Dataset
 The datasets used in this project are sourced from public satellite imagery (mainly Sentinel-1 and Sentinel-2) and agricultural surveys conducted by the Chinese Academy of Agriculture Science (CAAS).
+Due to the large data volume, the preprocessed data for model training and evaluation is not directly provided here, but we will keep uploading demo datasets and updating this repository accordingly.

 # Tools and Technologies
 TensorFlow